gzhang8/DenseMapPosterior/README.md

 # DenseMapPosterior

 Code is available here https://github.com/gzhang8/DenseMapPosterior.jl.
-Instructions will be published here soon.
-Please stay tuned.
+Instructions are also be published.